 For unpaid work activities, holiday means any of the ten state holidays allowed as an excused absence.
-They are listed in California's Work Verification Plan as: New Year's Day, Martin Luther King, Jr.'s Birthday, President's Day (Washington's Birthday), Memorial Day, Independence Day, Labor Day, Veteran's Day, Thanksgiving Day, the day after Thanksgiving and Christmas Day.
+These are in addition to the 16 hours excused absences allowed monthly (maximum of 80 hours per year).
+The ten state holidays are listed in California's Work Verification Plan as: New Year's Day, Martin Luther King, Jr.'s Birthday, President's Day (Washington's Birthday), Memorial Day, Independence Day, Labor Day, Veteran's Day, Thanksgiving Day, the day after Thanksgiving and Christmas Day.
 In order to count holiday time as actual countable hours of participation, the individual must have been scheduled to participate in a countable work activity for the holiday.
 Documentation and verification of all holidays must be maintained in the case file.